 Given this emphasis across the industry, it is no surprise that Deloitte’s midyear outlook survey found about two-thirds of P&C respondents expecting to increase spending on customer relationship management solutions as well as data analytics (figure 12).

-In personal lines, carriers should consider how to alter products and platforms to reach demographic growth segments such as millennials and Generation Z, with a focus on digital marketing, personalised messaging, and do-it-yourself service.
+In personal lines, carriers should consider how to alter products and platforms to reach demographic growth segments such as millennials and Generation Z, with a focus on digital marketing, personalized messaging, and do-it-yourself service.
 Meanwhile, in commercial lines there is an opportunity for insurers to mend fences, given that business interruption policies did not cover most pandemic-related losses.
 The small-business segment seems particularly primed for disruption, especially with the potential rise of partnership models with online retailers, manufacturers, and other noninsurance parties.

 Overall, the industry is faced with several opportunities and challenges as they pivot to thrive in 2021 (figure 13).
 However, they might start by focusing on customer-centricity, seeking to engage more directly and frequently with their ultimate policyholders, rather than the more traditional business model of often treating intermediaries as their primary customers.